-Warakirri Cropping is a wholly owned entity of Warakirri Agricultural Land Trust II (WALTII), a unit trust beneficially owned by an Australian superannuation fund, which owns the land on which Warakirri Cropping conducts its operations.
-Warakirri Asset Management Limited is the trustee and manager of WALTII and provides corporate services and governance oversight of the Warakirri Cropping's operations.
+Warakirri Cropping is a wholly owned entity of Warakirri Agricultural Farm Trust II, a unit trust that is stapled to Warakirri Agricultural Land Trust II (collectively known as "Warakirri Cropping Trusts") and beneficially owned by an Australian superannuation fund, which owns the equipment, infrastructure and land on which Warakirri Cropping conducts its operations.
+Warakirri Asset Management Limited is the trustee and manager of the Warakirri Cropping Trusts and provides corporate services and governance oversight of the Warakirri Cropping's operations.

-3. Our Operations, Supply Chains and Associated Risks (Criteria 3, 4)
+3. Our Operations, Supply Chains and Associated Risks